 There may be no stitches, but the tape over the incisions will be changed on a regular basis for about four weeks.
 You may notice that you feel less sensation in the nipple and areola areas.
 This can be temporary, but it may take weeks, months, or even a year before normal sensation returns.
 Your breasts will possibly have some discoloration that may last for a few weeks.
 It might take some time for the breasts to take a more natural shape.
 The incisions can initially be pink or red in color, but there appearance will fade with time.
 After breast reduction surgery, it may be possible to return to work within a few days to a week, depending on your job.
 You may possibly resume normal activities, including exercise, in a few weeks.
 You may experience mild discomfort occasionally during this recovery period.
 Care must be taken to be gentle with your breasts for four to six weeks.

 BREAST REDUCTION RESULTS

-Unless you gain or lose a significant amount of weight or become pregnant, your breast size should remain fairly constant.
-However, gravity and the effects of aging will eventually alter the size and shape of virtually every woman’s breasts.
+Unless you gain or lose a significant amount of weight or become pregnant, your breast size may remain fairly constant.
+However, gravity and the effects of aging can eventually alter the size and shape of virtually every woman’s breasts.
 If you become dissatisfied with the appearance of your breasts after a period of years, you may choose to undergo a breast lift and/or breast augmentation to restore their more youthful contour.
 Feel free to look at the before and after photos of our breast reduction patients!